A History of Preston's Annual Egg Rolling

 Preston's ever-popular and annual Egg Rolling event on Avenham & Miller Parks is a favourite amongst locals and visitors.
 Each year you can look forward to an Easter Bonnet competition, bundles of entertainment and, of course, lots of Egg Rolling!
 All this and more has been enjoyed for over 150 years after the first Egg Rolling event took place on Avenham Park.

 At the beginning, the annual Egg Rolling events on Avenham Park would have involved rolling decorated eggs down grassy hills.
-These eggs were known as pace-eggs and were originally a Lancashire custom, traditionally decorated by wrapping the eggs in onion skins and boiling them to give the shells a golden mottled effect.
+These eggs were known as pace-eggs and were originally a Lancashire custom.
+Pace-eggs were traditionally decorated by wrapping the eggs in onion skins and boiling them to give the shells a golden mottled effect.
 Children would then roll their pace-eggs down the hills and see who could get theirs the furthest without it breaking.
 It was also tradition to destroy any remaining shells on the grassy hills, otherwise Lancashire witches could steal them and use them as boats.

 Today the Egg Rolling on Avenham & Miller Parks mainly sees a more modern version of rolling chocolate eggs down its steep slopes.